Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 for the latebook i make true or false(noted) for service i call the utils fetch as to call i need to use async await(noted) to call async and await firstly declare currenttime as initial value, but i have to called it back within the modules(noted)

+commit 116
+in react file naming is important remember .css file make it small letter(noted) if you want u can get capital but make it small letter(noted)